Protecting Your Future With Compassion And Understanding

 Vacating a Prior Conviction Could Help to Secure a Promotion

-On Behalf of | Aug 10, 2023 | redemption law
+On Behalf of | Aug 10, 2023 | Redemption Law

 The average person is well aware of how many businesses conduct background checks before hiring a new employee.
 Occasionally, people assume that if they maintain their current employment, a minor criminal conviction won’t have as much of an impact on their professional future.
 People might stay with the same company for years, foregoing other opportunities, in the hopes that a conviction won’t impact their career trajectory.